Ghostface Killah Had a Rough Childhood with Disabled Brothers and Criminalities

 Growing up under the guidance of a single mother, he was tasked with handling his siblings — especially his two disabled brothers.

-Ghostface Killah (real name - Dennis Coles) was born on May 9, 1970, in Stapleton Housing Projects in the heart of Staten Island, New York.
+Ghostface Killah (real name - Dennis Coles, age: 52) was born on May 9, 1970, in Stapleton Housing Projects in the heart of Staten Island, New York.
 He wasn't born into a lot of wealth.

-At age 13, Ghostface realized his family was in trouble.
+At age 13, Ghostface realized in his childhood that his family was in trouble.
 He could not find his father around and had a lot of siblings to take care of with his single mother occupied.

-They need his assistance with almost everything.
+They needed his assistance with almost everything.
 As the oldest of the bunch, he always tried to be there.

 He also missed the presence of his father.
 Without him, he was the responsible one.